jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 ---

 ## May
+### May 27th
+- Finishing up `miniraft`, added tests for voting and fixed up some workflow stuff to auto-test and publish documentation!!!
+It's [published now on GitHub :))](https://github.com/jackyzha0/miniraft)

 ### May 23rd - May 26th
 - Catching up on school work
 - More reading + notes in [[thoughts/decentralization|decentralization]], [[thoughts/authorization|authorization]], and [[thoughts/federation|federation]].
 Notable readings: